Publishing principles

 Updates

-Meaningful article updates should preserve the published date, update the modified date, and avoid changing the public URL unless a redirect plan exists.
+Meaningful article updates should preserve the original publishing context, update the modified date, and avoid changing the public URL unless a redirect plan exists.
+Older URLs that have been shared or indexed should remain stable.